BrainSpawnInfosphere/kinect/README.md

 **Website:** http://github.com/walchko/kinect

 This stack was resurrected from the old kinect tools which used libfreenect.
+I have had various difficulties getting OpenNI libraries working on OSX.

 ### Homebrew Dependencies
 The required homebrew formulas for OSX can be installed using: